Oregon State Ecampus at a glance for journalists

 - All OSU units adhere The Associated Press Stylebook in web and printed materials for editorial style.

-- OSU’s brand identity guidelines help govern how we present Ecampus and the university online and in print, video, advertisements and other formats.
+- OSU’s brand identity guidelines help govern how we present Ecampus and the university online and in print, video and other formats.